Jashan582/ACIT2520-Project/README.md

 3. <Complete loginSubmit,>- This task is resposible for logging in users with email and password
 4. <Create admin controller, create admin middleware, create admin view, create admin route>- this task it resposible for being able to remotelt distroy a session
 5. <Change hard-code in reminder_controller,>- This task is resposible for showing the reminders of the logged in user
+6. <Modify Delete Function,>- This task is resposible for making sure Authenticated users should not be able to delete other authenticated users reminders.

 I also needed to research on Youtube and Google the following things:
 1. <I had to research on what things like findIndex do and how to work with them.
 The research was through google, >